 - Appropriate pain medication administration to minimize any discomfort

-How Often Does Your Pet Need Professional Dental Care?
+How Often Does Your Cat or Dog Need Teeth Cleaning?

 You might be wondering how often your dog needs regular dental care and if your cat is on the same timeline.
 For at-home care, the answer is every day!
 For professional care, we recommend all pets come in for an annual wellness exam during which we will perform a dental evaluation.
 If we find excessive tartar buildup, we will recommend a cleaning.
 Usually, an annual teeth cleaning is needed.
 However, depending on their oral health and how diligent you are with home care, that timeline could be extended, and we may even recommend cleaning on an as-needed basis.